jina-ai/finetuner/docs/notebooks/image_to_image_arcface.md

 <!-- #region id="irvn0igWdLOf" -->
 ## Before and after
-We can directly compare the results of our fine-tuned model with its zero-shot counterpart to get a better idea of how finetuning affects the results of a search.
+We can directly compare the results of our fine-tuned model with its zero-shot counterpart to get a better idea of how fine-tuning affects the results of a search.
 Each class of the Stanford cars dataset contains images for a single model of car.
 Therefore, we can define a 'good' search result as an image of a car that is the same model as the car in the query image, and not necessarily images of cars that are taken at a similar angle, or are the same colour.
 The example below shows exactly this:
 <!-- #endregion -->